nya3jp/tast/docs/writing_tests.md

 on-call rotations, partner owned tests must specify a Google email contact that can be reached by on-call rotations.

-Tests have to specify [attributes] to describe how they are used in Chrome OS testing.
+Tests have to specify [attributes] to describe how they are used in ChromeOS testing.
 A test belongs to zero or more groups by declaring attributes with `group:`-prefix.
 Typically functional tests belong to the mainline group by declaring the `group:mainline` attribute.
 New mainline tests should have the